Traveling to Disney Parks during Covid-19: What you need to know before you go - Local News 8

 What are the restrictions?

-Disney parks in the US are are slowly easing their Covid-19 protocols.
-Face masks are now optional in most areas for guests of the California and Florida parks who are fully vaccinated.
+Disney parks in the US revised their masking policies after the CDC updated its guidance.
+All guests ages 2 and up at Walt Disney World and Disneyland Resort will be required to wear face coverings indoors, starting July 30, regardless of vaccination status.
+They are optional for outdoor common areas.

-Disneyland has eliminated on-site temperature checks and is allowing guests to “self-determine” social distancing since the state has removed distancing requirements.
+Disneyland has eliminated on-site temperature checks and is allowing guests to “self-determine” social distancing since California has removed distancing requirements.

 Some parks have reduced capacity and require temperature checks on entry.